Pasithea0/better-than-rain/README.md

 ## Features

-### Dynamic Rain Sounds
+### Dynamic sounds!
-Experience immersive rain ambiance with unique sounds for different block types:
+Experience immersive rain ambiance with unique sounds for different block types, crickets, and more!

+Rain:
 - **Block of Iron** - Normal and muffled
 - **Block of Gold** - Normal and muffled
 - **Block of Steel** - Normal and muffled